 For the very first call that you have in Samepage there should have been a dialog asking if Samepage could access your camera and microphone.
 You need to say "Yes" to this dialog so that we have permission to access your camera and microphone.
 Samepage needs to at least have access to your microphone for you to initiate or join a call.
 You can also verify that Samepage has access by going to system preferences ---> security & privacy ---> camera and then also check the microphone.

 Check to see if other apps have hijacked the camera or microphone, you can try unchecking them to see if that has an impact.

 If you have verified that your system has access to the camera and microphone, as stated above, then check the options in the settings menu in the call panel during an active call.
-The microphone is how you hear others and the audio output is how they hear you.
-If you have other options in the drop down menu for audio output try changing the selection.
+The microphone is how others hear you and the audio output is how you hear others.
+If you have other options in the drop down menu for microphone try changing the selection.

 You can also try using a different app, i.e. if you are using the web app, try the desktop app instead.